petrukhnov/makerobots-geolocation-game/gamedesign/concept/readme.md

 Mostly PVE with cooperation gameplay.

-Game to motivate people travel more in their cities (e.g. walk, by bike, etc).

 Player visit places on Earth and build structures.
 Then he connect structures together to convert raw resources to useful things.

 Similar android games: Resources, Color Planet, Ingress.